Joe0/Lightweight-Event-System/README.md

 Lightweight-Event-System
 ========================

 A lightweight event system that is made for performance.
+This is intended to be implemented into a RSPS.